shypeter/html5-websql/README.md

 How to use
 ===

-1.Initialize you database, first step is setting database info in 'webSQLParameter.js', example:
+1.Initialize your database, first step is setting database info in 'webSQLParameter.js', example:
 ```
 var database = "myDB";
 var dbSize = 40 * 1024 * 1024; //40MB